drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 |spec.source.subscriptions.id| Identifies the **id** of the Source the Continuous Query will subscribe to as a source of change data.
 In this instance, the **id** "hello-world" refer to the PostgreSQL Source created in the previous step.|
 |spec.query|Contains the [Cypher Query](/solution-developer/query-language/) that defines the behavior of the Continuous Query i.e. which changes it is detecting and the content of its result set.|

-If you are using the Dev Container, use the `drasi` CLI to create the Continuous Queries using the following command:
+If you are using the Dev Container, use the `drasi` CLI to create the Continuous Queries by running the following command in a terminal window:

 ```bash
 drasi apply -f ./resources/hello-world-queries.yaml
 ```

-Otherwise, create a file named `hello-world-queries.yaml` from the content above and run the `drasi` CLI command:
+If you are not using the Dev Container, create a file named `hello-world-queries.yaml` from the content above and run the `drasi` CLI command:

 ```bash
 drasi apply -f hello-world-queries.yaml